AmI-2018/YSDI-code/README.md

 ##### Multithreading

 It's the folder containing the code and the modules for the raspberry computational node.
-That Multithreading SW will host the web user interface, manage sensor data and some sensors and actuarors as luminosity sensor, smart plugs, hue lights.
+That Multithreading SW will host the web user interface, manage sensor data and some sensors and actuators as luminosity sensor, smart plugs, hue lights.

 ##### UserPC_App